-People from around the globe visit tourist attractions each year.
-Tourists enjoy hotels, restaurants, theaters, museums, zoos, aquariums, campgrounds, national parks, and more.
+Tourists enjoy hotels, restaurants, theaters, museums, zoos, aquariums, campgrounds, and national parks that offer a smorgasbord of local foods and beverages.
 Employees in Hospitality and Tourism ensure consumer satisfaction.
 Whether chefs or concierges, travel agents or tour guides, park rangers or property managers, the professionals in this area are experts at pleasing the public.
-If you want to see the world, enjoy serving others, or dream of opening a restaurant someday, then Hospitality and Tourism may be the right career pathway for you.
+If you want to see the world, enjoy serving others, or dream of opening a restaurant someday, then Hospitality and Tourism may be the right career choice for you.